 The premise for an HR scorecard is that HR can and should develop metrics to demonstrate how HR activities impact profitability.
 The process we recommend is:

 - Identify the critical deliverables for Human Resources.

 - Define HR activities that provide the critical deliverables (such as high-talent staffing or a retention initiative).

-- Conduct a cost-benefit analyses of activities that provide deliverables.
+- Conduct a cost-benefit analysis of activities that provide deliverables.

 Lastly, it’s important to ask the right questions to determine if HR is providing the appropriate deliverables.
 Examples of these questions are:

 - How many exceptional candidates do we recruit and retain for each strategic job opening?